apuapaquola/rf/README.md

 Current work includes, and some of these will be available soon:

-* Docker support.
-* More and better documentation.
+- [ ] Support for git lfs.
-* Concrete examples of analysis, mostly focusing on Bioinformatics.
+- [ ] More examples (Concrete examples of analysis, mostly focusing on Bioinformatics).
-* Use cases.
+- [ ] More tutorials.
+- [ ] More and better documentation.
-* Improvement of the manuscript.
+- [ ] Improvement of the manuscript
-* Support for git lfs.

 ## Contributing